tigh-latte/presentations/lookatmego/presentation.md

 }
 ```

-If you imagine that, using goldmark to travese the markdown document
+If you imagine that, using goldmark to traverse the markdown document

 Every time we hit any text, we add it to the current `Segment`.